ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/4_ResourceTypes.md

 ![](../../images/pong/layer_order.gif)

-There are several more layer types, and we'll be diving into several of them, but sticking to these 2 will be sufficient for now
+There are several more layer types, and we'll be diving into most of them, but sticking to these 2 will be sufficient for now

 ## Run the game

-When your room's ready, you can hit the run button in the toolbar (or F5)
+When your room's ready, you can hit the run button in the toolbar (or F5) to start the game

 ![](../../images/pong/run_game.png)

-And then we'll see our level in the game window :D
+Then we'll see our level in the game window 😍

 ![](../../images/pong/first_game_run.png)

 This is a special moment, you just made something, and it's running in real life program on your computer.
-It's beautiful :')
+It's beautiful 🥲